A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

 By the implicit function theorem, $\mc{M}^{univ,i}_{\g}(E,L,D)_{k,p}$ is a $C^q$ Banach manifold. \\

-We now consider the restriction of the projection $\Pi:\mathcal{B}^i_{k,p,\g,l}\rightarrow \mathcal{P}_\g^l(E,D)$ to the universal moduli space.
-The kernel resp. cokernel of this projection is isomorphic the kernel resp. cokernel of the operator linearized operator \ref{linearizedoperator} $D_u$.
-Since $D_u$ is Fredholm so is $\Pi$.
+We now consider the the projection $\Pi:\mc{M}^{univ,i}_{\g}(E,L,D)_{k,p}\rightarrow \mathcal{P}_\g^l(E,D)_i$ given by restriction the projection from $\mathcal{B}_{k,p,\g,l}^i$ to the universal moduli space.
+The kernel resp. cokernel of this projection is isomorphic the kernel resp. cokernel of the linearization of \eqref{linearizedoperator} for fixed $m$ and $P_\g$.
+Since the later is Fredholm so is $\Pi$.
 Let $\mc{M}^{univ,i}_d$ be the component of the universal space on which $\Pi$ has Fredholm index $d\leq 1$.
-By the Sard-Smale theorem and for $q$ large enough the set of regular values of $\Pi$ is comeager.
-The regular values are precisely $\mathcal{P}^{l,reg}_\g(E,D)_{d,i}$.
-Let which is also a comeager set.
-An argument due to Taubes (see Theorem 3.1.5 II \cite{ms2}) shows that the set of smooth regular perturbation datum
+By the Sard-Smale theorem, for $q$ large enough the set of regular values of $\Pi$ is comeager.
+Denote the regular values of the restriction to $\mc{M}_d^{univ,i}$ by $\mathcal{P}^{l,reg}_\g(E,D)_{d,i}$.
+For each trivialization of the universal curve, let which is also a comeager set.
+An argument due to Taubes (see \cite[Theorem 3.1.5 II]{ms2}) shows that the set of smooth regular perturbation datum